List of Community characters: Shirley Bennett

-Shirley Anne Bennett, née Edwards (played by Yvette Nicole Brown), (main cast seasons 1–5, guest season 6) is a recently divorced mother who attends Greendale Community College to pursue launching her own baked goods business.
+Shirley Anne Bennett, (née Edwards, played by Yvette Nicole Brown), (main cast seasons 1–5, guest season 6) is a recently divorced mother who attends Greendale Community College to pursue launching her own baked goods business.
 She carries herself in a friendly and motherly manner, but suffers from thinly veiled rage issues and is implied to have an alcoholic past.
+She admits in Season 2 that she deliberately makes other people feel guilty for not letting her have her way all the time, but makes it clear she's also not going to stop being either demanding or hypocritical.

 A devout Christian, Shirley's intolerance for her friends' religions (or lack thereof) often puts her at odds with the rest of the study group.
 She attempts to baptize Annie (who is Jewish) at a pool party and suggests doing the same to Abed (who is Muslim) while he is in a catatonic state.
 Despite this, she is typically able to set aside religious differences in the interest of maintaining her friendships with the group.

 In "Epidemiology", Shirley becomes frustrated with the group for mistaking her Glinda the Good Witch costume as Miss Piggy and has sex with Ben Chang, who is similarly frustrated that his Peggy Fleming costume is mistaken as Kristi Yamaguchi or Michelle Kwan.
 Soon after, she reconnects with her ex-husband, Andre, and discovers she is pregnant.
 A message left on Troy's voicemail leads the group to speculate that Chang, not Andre, is the biological father, a possibility that Shirley finds repellant and is determined to avoid acknowledging.
 The baby is born in "Applied Anthropology and Culinary Arts" during what was supposed to be their Anthropology final exam, and Shirley is relieved to find that it is her husband's baby.
 She decides to name the baby Ben after Chang, making her son Ben Bennett.

 In "Urban Matrimony and the Sandwich Arts", Andre asks Shirley to remarry him.
 They marry after resolving a small conflict concerning whether Shirley will leave school and become a stay-at-home mother.
 She stays in school and opens a sandwich shop with Pierce, naming it "Shirley's Sandwich Shop."

 In season 5, it is revealed that Andre has once again left Shirley and taken the kids with him due to her devoting too much time and money to her sandwich business.
 She returns to Greendale to continue pursuing her entrepreneurial dreams, and joins the Save Greendale Committee.
 In the season six premiere, Shirley leaves for Atlanta in order to care for her ailing father.
 She eventually becomes the personal chef of a suicidal former detective attempting to solve the mystery behind his wife's death and his paralysis.
 When the group discusses her absence, Abed claims she was "spun off", and the closing credits feature a mock television advertisement for an NBC police procedural about Shirley and the detective titled The Butcher and the Baker.